pvhil/warehouse/README.md

 ## Pull Requests

 I would love to see some pull requests or issues regarding the Check-Out process because i do not know if the current way is the fastest :)

+## Disclaimer

+I take no responsibility of unwanted orders taken with this bot or banned Amazon Accounts.
+Please use this bot at your own risk!